morris/vanilla-todo/README.md

 ```

 It's very verbose and has lots of opportunity to introduce bugs.
-Compared with a simple loop in JSX, this seems insane.
+Compared to a simple loop in JSX, this seems insane.
 It is quite performant as it does minimal work but is otherwise messy;
 definitely a candidate for a utility function or library.